ali1995reza/ScoreApplication/README.md

 <br/>

 ## Client
-There is just one implement of client in `Java` which can use both server versions.
+There is just one implementation of client in `Java` which can use both server versions.
 You can find source of it under `{project-root}/client/client-app`.
 To build client you can use `batch` or `shell` script provided in `{project-root}/client/` directory.<br/>